 - 12 ounces baby spinach, stems removed (or baby kale, chopped)

 - Pepper to taste

 - 1 1/2 cups shaved Parmesan cheese

-- Start by making the meatballs with this CHICKEN MEATBALL RECIPE.
+- Make the meatballs with this chicken meatball recipe.

 - In heavily salted water, boil the pasta al dente according to package instructions.